How Cyberbullying Is Different From The Bullying You Remember

 Now, add into the mix the traditional elements of childhood bullying.
 The result is a recipe for disaster, and probably very unlike what you experienced growing up.
 The emotional and confrontational core may be the same.
 But cyberbullying gets played out much differently in the lives of today’s children, tweens, and teens.

 In this post, we’re going to take a deep dive into current examples of cyberbullying and explain how they’re more serious than you may think.

 In days of bullying past, anxiety often centered around running into bullies at school, on the playground, or at the mall.
 While these locales may have been unavoidable at times, there was at least some reprieve when you got home.

 Today, the entirety of cyberbullying happens online.
-It can happen any time of day and at any place you can bring a phone — on the bus, at the dinner table, at church.
+It can happen any time and at any place you can bring a phone — on the bus, at the dinner table, at church.
 Kids can even hear the ping of a nasty message while sitting next to their parents on the couch.

 More avenues to harass

 Children torment each other in countless ways online, and each has its own peculiar M.O.
 They do it in active ways — things like aggressive and taunting texts, emails, chats, and comments.
 And they do it in passive ways — posting a mean photo or a screenshot on Snapchat, for instance, that can be seen by hundreds of other kids in a matter of minutes.

 The traditional advice is to block or defriend a cyberbully.
 But cyberbullies can simply switch to another platform to continue harassing, like a social media hydra.
 This inescapability is what can make cyberbullying so dangerous — and hard to fight.